Yukun-Huang/Degradation-Invariant-ReID-pytorch/README.md

 # Degradation-Invariant-Re-ID-pytorch
-Learning Degradation-Invariant Representation for Person Re-Identification and Beyond
+This is the official code repository for *Learning Degradation-Invariant Representation for Robust Real-World Person Re-Identification*.